DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-fulfilling-professional-responsibilities/summer-week-3-mentor-materials.md

 The answers to these questions are open to professional debate, but you may find the following prompts useful:

 Overall, there are a number of different claims made and they are credible.
-Perhaps the central claim is that TAs can make a big difference to pupils’ learning, but that this requires effective deployment.
+Perhaps the central claim is that TAs can make a big difference to pupils' learning, but that this requires effective deployment.
 The report was funded and published by the Education Endowment Foundation, which is an independent charity known for the quality of its work.
 The report itself describes the rigour of the process used to develop the materials.
 This includes an evidence review stage and the systematic involvement of a range of professionals to develop the recommendations.

 In terms of applicability, this is open to even more professional judgement, and will depend on your own context.
 For instance, if you already have very effective practice around TA deployment, then the potential benefits of the recommendations are likely reduced.

 Next Steps (5 mins)

-Agree with your mentee how they will now put their learning from this week’s session(s) into practice in their teaching.
+Agree with your mentee how they will now put their learning from this week's session(s) into practice in their teaching.
 Help your mentee to clarify:

 1. the action(s) they will take and how these actions are expected to contribute to improving pupil learning
-2. what success will ‘look like’ in relation to these actions
+2. what success will 'look like' in relation to these actions
 3. how they will evaluate their success in taking these actions

-Note the date of your next mentor meeting, when you will check on your mentee’s progress.
+Note the date of your next mentor meeting, when you will check on your mentee's progress.